 Specialisms- adoption, fostering & parenting

 My Specialisms include adoption, fostering and parenting.
-My experience of working for NCH Action for Children included facilitating parent/child activities to help improve relationships between family members, carrying out direct work with children individually or in groups with a range of tools including paper, paints, play dough, sand, sylvanian animals & also included my facilitating groups for adults such as positive behaviour management, assertiveness & anger management groups; I also have training & experience in counselling survivors of child sexual abuse.
-As a fully qualified & experienced social worker I have professional as well as personal experience of responding to issues arising through fostering, adoption & disability; I have received training in response to needs linked to separation, loss, trauma & attachment from highly regarded experts such as Vera Fahlberg, Kate Cairns, Dan Hughes and Theraplay Institute trainers at Family Futures Adoption Consortium, London.
+My experience of working for NCH Action for Children as a child & family worker included facilitating parent/child activities to help improve relationships between family members, carrying out direct work with children individually or in groups with a range of tools including paper, paints, play dough, sand, sylvanian animals & also included my facilitating groups for adults such as positive behaviour management, assertiveness & anger management groups; I also have training & experience in counselling survivors of child sexual abuse.
+As a fully qualified & experienced social worker I have professional as well as personal experience of responding to issues arising through fostering, adoption & disability; I have received short term training in response to needs linked to separation, loss, trauma & attachment from highly regarded experts such as Vera Fahlberg, Kate Cairns, Dan Hughes and Theraplay Institute trainers at Family Futures Adoption Consortium, London.
 Where appropriate, I can integrate attachment theories into my counselling & therapy to build and strengthen attachments & to increase positive mental health, for example along the theraplay lines of structure, nurture, challenge and joyful engagement, and Dan Hughes Dyadic Developmental Psychotherapy and his Playfulness, Acceptance, Curiosity and Empathy (P .A.C.E.) approach.
 Dependent on client need, I am also experienced in integrating elements of Egan’s 3 stage model, transactional analysis and the Solution Focused Brief Therapy competency based model, to help clients to develop more constructive narratives – in some cases from “hopeless and helpless” to “hopeful and confident ”.

 Reflective practice & Continuous personal & professional Development